Heartless-Caesar/Job_API/README.md

 # Job_API

-## Back-end features
+## Features

 This job API will implement the following functionalities:

 -   CRUD Operations,
-- Authentication via JWT.
+-   Authentication via JWT,
+-   Password hashing with Bcrypt.